| |

 Taejongdae Park

-The Cliffed Coast is a must-see for nature passionate, but also for those who want to go for a walk on the forested paths, or simply admire the beautiful Yeongdo Lighthouse and have access to the Taejongdae Observatory.
+The Cliffed Coast is a must-see for nature lovers, those who want to walk on the forested paths, admire the beautiful Yeongdo Lighthouse and have access to the Taejongdae Observatory.

-At the end of the coastal walk, you can visit the Taejongsa Temple – a must-visit during the month of July when the Hydrangea Festival takes place here.
+At the end of the coastal walk, you can visit the Taejongsa Temple, a must-visit during July when the Hydrangea Festival occurs here.

 Address: 24 Jeonmang-ro, Yeongdo-gu, Busan, South Korea